ruslanosipov/ruslanosipov.github.io/source/_posts/2020-05-22-numenera-for-dnd-players.md

 Natural 1 allows for a free GM intrusion.
 Something unexpected happens, and you don't get any experience for it.

+Natural 17 and 18 provide +1 and +2 damage respectively when attacking.

-Natural 19 gives the player an opportunity to come up with a minor effect: some minor advantage which usually persists for a round.
+Natural 19 gives the player an opportunity to come up with a minor effect (or inflict +3 damage): some minor advantage which usually persists for a round.
 Maybe an enemy is knocked back, or a merchant impressed by your bartering skills gives you an extra discount.

-Natural 20 provides the player with a major effect of their choice.
+Natural 20 provides the player with a major effect of their choice (or up the damage to +4).
 The cutthroats in a bar spill the location of their next heist, or a enemy gets stunned in battle.

 ## Stories, rules, and common sense